COBRAPROsimulator/COBRAPRO/README.md

 3. Download the latest version of [CasADi](https://web.casadi.org/get/) corresponding to your operating system.
 Unzip and move your CasADi folder inside the COBRAPRO folder.
 Your COBRAPRO folder should now contain the sundials-2.6.2 and CasADi folders.

 4. Before we can install SUNDIALS, the following software are required to compile the mex files that will interface with the SUNDIALS IDA solver:
-   - __Mac users__: The [Xcode](https://developer.apple.com/xcode/) application is required, which can be downloaded from Apple’s App Store.
-Note that Xcode requires ~3.4 GB of storage space.
-Once Xcode is installed, proceed to accept the license agreement.
-This can be done by launching the Xcode application and clicking the “Agree” icon within the license agreement GUI that appears or type
+   - __Mac users__: Download [Xcode](https://developer.apple.com/xcode/) application (can be downloaded from Apple’s App Store).
+Once Xcode[^1] is installed, proceed to accept the license agreement.
+This can be done by opening the Xcode application, which will launch a license agreement window and click the “Agree” icon, or type
      ```
      sudo xcodebuild -license accept
      ```
      in Terminal.
 If the license is not accepted, MATLAB may give an error such as “Xcode is installed, but its license has not been accepted”.
    - __Window users__: Download [MinGW](https://www.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-fortran-compiler)

-5. Now you are ready to run `install_COBRAPRO.m` located inside the COBRAPRO folder[^1].
+5. Now you are ready to run `install_COBRAPRO.m`[^2] located inside the COBRAPRO folder.
 Run `install_COBRAPRO.m` in MATLAB and respond to the prompts displayed in the Command Window in the following manner:

 ```
 MEX files will be compiled and built using the above options